microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy-tutorial.md

 | Bot Service | `recordingbotservice` |
 | Azure Subscription | `recordingbotsubscription` |

-More variable names that are used representative in this tutorial are:
+Variables that are used in this tutorial are:

 | What? | Value |
 | ----- | ----- |